Governance Structure

 Download a PDF of the Governance Structure 56KB of the Bank.

-The activities of the Reserve Bank of Australia are overseen by the following boards and committees.
+The activities of the RBA are overseen by the following boards and committees.

-The Reserve Bank Board is responsible for the Bank's monetary and banking policy, and the Bank's policy on all other matters, except for its payments system policy.
-The Governor, who is responsible for managing the Reserve Bank, is Chair of the Reserve Bank Board.
+The Monetary Policy Board is responsible for the RBA’s monetary and financial stability policy (other than when that relates to its payments system policy).
+The Governor is Chair of the Monetary Policy Board.
 The Deputy Governor is Deputy Chair.

 Payments System Board